 Between 2012 and 2017, Korean average FOB prices have been consistently below the average of countries not subject to measures.
 In 2018 Korean prices rose above the average of those countries, however, remained below Singaporean average FOB prices.
+In the first two quarters of 2020, Korean average FOB prices were above the average of countries not subject to measures and above average Spanish prices, but remained below the Singaporean and Taiwanese average prices.

-Singaporean export prices have been the highest of the subject countries, even exceeding the average prices of countries not subject to measures consistently since the imposition of measures.
+Singaporean export prices have been the highest of the subject countries, exceeding the average prices of countries not subject to measures.